 Alcohol addiction treatment programs also offer individual and group therapy.

 In individual counseling, a trained professional treats the person recovering from AUD in one-on-one sessions.
 These personal interactions help patients explore themselves, understand and identify their issues and triggers, set personal goals, and uncover the best strategies to achieve them.

 Group counseling is equally important when recovering from addiction, and this is where a professional works with several people who are all trying to recover from addiction.

-These group discussions can help individuals feel like they’re not alone, and this feeling of shared struggle pushes them further on the road to recovery.
+These group discussions can help individuals feel like they’re not alone with its support system concept, and this feeling of shared struggle pushes them further on the road to stop drinking and recovery.

 Family Therapy and Support